asimons04/tesseract/README.md

 ### Multiple Hosting Options
 If you host your own Tesseract instance, you can use it as a frontend for any Lemmy instance.
 Instance admins can host Tesseract on a subdomain or even replace Lemmy-UI with it.
-You can even run it on localhost if you want, though image uploads will not work due to CORS.
+You can even run it on localhost if you want.

 ### Highly Configurable
 - User-configurable image/video sizes in feed and posts
-- Full Lemmy server config options.
+- Full Lemmy server config options (up to 0.19.3, anyway).
 - Most aspects of the UI can be configured by the end user.
 Server admins can set default preferences via `env` vars.

 ### Better Moderation Tools than Lemmy-UI
-- Can access moderation actions from the feed _without_ having to click into the post as with Lemmy-UI
+- Can access moderation actions from the feed _without_ having to click into the post as with Lemmy-UI (at least as of 0.19.3)
 - Local instance admins have full moderation control of the instance as with Lemmy-UI
 - Modlog support on both desktop and mobile.
 - Supercharged modlog with enhanced filtering and quick actions.